-Where is it: Augusta is in the most South Western part of the state and takes approximately 4-hours to get to from Perth.
+Where is it: Augusta is in the most South-Western part of the state and approximately 4-hours from Perth.

-Augusta is a small town with a population barely over a thousand people, but it’s often a hit with tourist for its pretty coastal views, the Leeuwin Lighthouse and excellent adventure in the busy outdoors with camping fishing and hiking a popular Hobby.
+Augusta is a small town with barely over a thousand people.
+Still, it’s often a hit with tourists for its pretty coastal views, the Leeuwin Lighthouse and excellent adventure in the busy outdoors with camping, fishing and hiking popular Hobbies in the region.